h4cc/AliceFixturesBundle/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/h4cc/AliceFixturesBundle/badges/coverage.png?s=9bf0abf8ef0ecf41d6187cb8cebca02520fb7150)](https://scrutinizer-ci.com/g/h4cc/AliceFixturesBundle/)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/bcd3cd50-845f-41d3-afbd-93e0a39f03c7/mini.png)](https://insight.sensiolabs.com/projects/bcd3cd50-845f-41d3-afbd-93e0a39f03c7)

+## Status

+This Bundle should be considered "Work-In-Progress".
+Every version < 1.0 __can and will change__.
+This also means, if you have a fundamental idea for a change, feel free to contribute.
+Contributions in any form are always welcome!

 ## Introduction

 The aim of this bundle is to provide a new way of working with data fixtures detached from the common Doctrine DataFixtures.